sportsdataverse/hoopR/README.md

 working with men’s basketball data.

 The package has functions to access **live play by play and box score** data from ESPN with shot locations when available.
+As of version 1.3.0, [**`hoopR`**](https://hoopR.sportsdataverse.org) is also a full NBA Stats API wrapper with 127 functions added in this release.

 It is additionally a scraping and aggregating interface for Ken Pomeroy’s men’s college basketball statistics website,